-- You will have the bag with you, so it won’t be misdirected, lost or stolen while you’re en route to your destination
+- You’ll have the bag with you, so it won’t be misdirected, lost or stolen while you’re en route to your destination

 - You don’t have to wait at a luggage carousel after you touch down

-- You can more easily carry everything yourself and keep track of your possessions
+- You can easily carry everything yourself and keep track of your possessions

-Ensure you pack essentials that could be difficult to obtain, like prescription medicines, but you needn’t travel with large containers of widely available cosmetic items.
-Remember that even if you’re travelling somewhere that seems exotic, other countries do have shops!
+Easier said than done, but is is do-able.
+First off, make sure you pack essentials that could be difficult to find abroad, like prescription medicines.
+But don’t pack large containers or bottles of widely available cosmetic items, like shampoo and shower gel.
+Remember, even if you’re travelling somewhere exotic, other countries do have shops!

 Your clothing needs will differ depending on whether you’re going somewhere warm or cold, and on the purpose of your travel.
-However, it’s always best to pack mix-and-match items in neutral colours so you can carry less.
-Also focus on packing what you’re normally comfortable and confident wearing at home, instead of carrying lots of newly purchased clothes you’ll end up not ever wearing.
+However, it’s always best to pack mix-and-match items in co-ordinated colours, so you can carry less.
+For example, instead of packing a top that only goes with one pair of shorts, pack versatile tops that can be worn with a number of other items.
+Also, focus on packing what you’re normally comfortable and confident wearing at home, instead of carrying lots of newly-purchased clothes that you may not want to wear.

 Choose the right bag